grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

    helm upgrade my-grafana grafana/grafana -f values.yaml -n monitoring
    ```

-After that, the PVC will be enabled and able to store all of your data e.g. Dashboards, Data sources, etc.
+The PVC will now store all your data such as dashboards, data sources, and so on.

 ### Install plugins (e.g. Zabbix app, Clock panel, etc.)